Updated: Oct 29, 2021

 pinch of nutmeg

 1 tbsp of pectin- the pectin can be purchased or made.
 If you choose to make it, you can use this recipe.
+You can also use gelatin, we have done this before and it does yield a higher protein and thicker jam.

 Turn the burner to low heat and cook the berries for about 6 to 8 minutes or until the berries begin to soften, stirring often.
+You want to extract all the juices and blend the flavours.

 Add your pectin and increase the heat to high and bring to a boil.
 After 5 minutes and once you're happy with the consistency, turn off and remove from the heat.